Hurt at work? Start the claim process.

 Report your injury or illness to us.

-If you miss time from work or must see a health care provider for more than first aid because of the work-related injury, you may choose to apply for workers’ compensation benefits.
-If you are applying for benefits related to hearing loss, please complete the Application for Benefits - Occupational Hearing Loss.
+If you miss time from work or need a health care provider for more than first aid because of the work-related injury, you may choose to apply for workers’ compensation benefits

 Have the following information ready: